 This is a ubiquitous spice used throughout Ethiopian recipes – but it’s also killer sprinkled on BBQ ribs, meatloaf, used in dip – anywhere you’d normally use chili powder.
 It is also the primary ingredient in Awaze, a spicy dip served with most Ethiopian meals.

-Citizens – my recipe is one of the finest versions I know of (immodestly) – give it a try and know why Ethiopian cuisine is some of the finest on the planet! 🙂
+To all members of TFD Nation – (immodestly) I must suggest you give it a try forthwith and know why Ethiopian cuisine is some of the finest on the planet! 🙂